 The BBQ Weekend is one of the highlights of the BTOSC Sailing Programme.
-This year, for the first time, we chartered Sea Essay and Freyja from Channel Sailing Division and East Coast Division of the CSSA as well Viola from Hamble Point Yacht Charters.
+In Sep, for the first time, we chartered both Sea Essay and Freyja from Channel Sailing Division and East Coast Division of the CSSA as well Viola from Hamble Point Yacht Charters.

 Freyja was chartered for 3 days from 1200 Thursday 13 Sep until 1800 on the Sunday.
 We took her over at Hornet Services Sailing Club.
 The outline itinerary for the event was:

 Thurs PM: Hornet to Southsea Marina (Langstone Harbour)